top of page

 Work on ONE THING at a time to make the process manageable.

-Getting regular exercise, eating healthy foods, and getting enough sleep are all important for maintaining our physical fitness as we age.
+Regular exercise, eating healthy foods, and getting enough sleep are all important for maintaining physical fitness and managing weight as we age.
 It's also important to manage our stress levels and stay motivated.

 Taking ownership is the foundation of motivation and progress.